 µITRON, can be used for multitasking.
 This service call delays the execution of its own task for the time of the argument. delay() is needed when scheduling fixed-priority tasks.
 However, the programming applied to delay() is difficult to use with fair scheduling.

 For multitask processing, the proposed framework provides the RiteVM scheduler, which is a fair scheduler that runs multiple tasks equally.
 Note that the RiteVM scheduler is utilized only when application tasks have equal priority. mruby applications can run concurrently without calling an OS function.
 The RiteVM scheduler is a fair scheduler that is implemented as a TECS component in the proposed framework.
-Therefore, when developers create software with fixed-priority based scheduling, the RiteVM scheduler can be removed easily.
+Therefore, when developers create software with fixed-priority-based scheduling, the RiteVM scheduler can be removed easily.

 cell tRiteVMScheduler RiteVMScheduler {